-Soft, moist and bursting with bright citrus flavour, this Orange Semolina Almond Cake is really a fabulously lush tea time treat!
+Soft, moist and bursting with bright citrus flavor, this Orange Semolina Almond Cake is really a fabulously lush tea time treat!

 I’ve had semolina cake on my mind for ages now.
 I did make it once a few years ago…nothing worth talking about!
 It was too dry and crumbly, not sweet enough.
 The good part was that I knew exactly how I’d wanted to fix it.
 It took me only 5 years to get to it, and boy, am I pleased with the result or what!